Best LIVE Ammo Deals Online >>>

 Popular Pistol Calibers

-In 1990, FN completed development on the first 5.7 round, designated the SS90.
-It used a 23-grain projectile moving at 2,800ft/s when fired out of the 10.4-inch barrel of the FN P90 (developed at the same time).
+FN completed development on the first 5.7 round, the SS90, in 1990.
+It used a 23-grain projectile moving at 2,800 feet per second from the 10.4-inch barrel of the FN P90 that was developed at the same time.

-Out of the P90, the round was capable of penetrating Level IIIA ballistic armor at 200 meters.
+Out of the P90, the tiny bullet was capable of penetrating NIJ-rated Level IIIA ballistic armor at 200 meters.

-NIJ IIIA armor is rated to stop a .357 magnum.
-So, having a lightweight and lightly-recoiling round that could defeat this type of body armor was attractive to many potential adopters from various militaries and police agencies.
+NIJ IIIA armor is rated to stop .357 Mag, so a light-recoiling round that could defeat this type of body armor was attractive to many potential adopters from various militaries and police agencies, especially considering the capacity advantage over something like .357 Mag.

-Further development led to a round with a slightly shorter, but heavier projectile that still reached speeds of 2,350ft/s out of the P90.
-This SS190 would go on to become the standard 5.7×28 round.
+Further development led to a shorter, heavier projectile that still reached a muzzle velocity of 2,350 feet per second out of the P90.
+This SS190 would go on to become the standard 5.7×28 round w know today.

 The shorter length allowed the round to feed more reliably in the FN Five-seveN handgun that was also in development at the time.